 In his new role at the College, he leads the advancement and coordination of college-wide activities and efforts in business development in non-post secondary revenue generation activities including contract training, applied research, technical services, and laboratory services.
 He continues to have institutional responsibility for college-wide applied research and all activities associated with applied research, including the CAWT.
 He also works with the President on provincial, national, and international governmental and partner relations priorities.

 Mary Lou McLean – Manager, Office of Applied Research

 Contact: email@example.com, 705-324-9144 x 3080

 Mary Lou McLean has over 25 years of experience in the legal, financial and human resources sector.
 Her leadership and management skills were honed while leading wilderness expeditions for 10 years with Outward Bound Canada and more recently, as the Manager of Research at Carleton University.
-As Director of Research, she leads the advancement and coordination of college-wide activities and efforts in applied research.
-At CAWT, she is responsible for the planning, development and implementation of a focused research and development program and a knowledge and technology transfer strategy related to alternative wastewater treatment technologies.
+As Manager of Research, she leads the advancement and coordination of college-wide activities and efforts in applied research.
+She oversees the submission and administration of all college research grants, is the Research Ethics Board Liaison, and works with Fleming College’s schools to develop research capacity in their area.

 Laura Coles – Marketing & Communications Coordinator

 Contact: firstname.lastname@example.org, x 3078